The-CSC207-Group/Project207/README.md

 To properly close the program, use the built-in `exit` command that lives in the user login page in order to save data to the UserJsonDatabase.
 If you already logged into a user, use the `sign out` command and then use the `exit` command.

+## GitHub Features Used

+* Created a GitHub issues template to guide us through creating a GitHub issue whenever we encounter a bug in the program.
+* Added a GitHub action to force the use of conventional commit specifications on our PR titles as part of our continuous integration workflow.
+* Used branches whenever we wanted to change part of the code without directly editing through the main branch.
+Each new feature was implemented in its own branch.
+* Used pull requests and reviews to review, edit and merge branches into the main branch.

 ## Design Patterns